The Gang's All Here (1943 film): Home media

 In 2014, Eureka Entertainment in the UK released the film on a region B Blu-ray as part of their Masters of Cinema series.
 This edition preserved the vibrant color scheme.
 In 2016, Twilight Time in the US released a region 0, limited edition Blu-ray of 3,000 units.
-Though also fully restored, it utilized a much duller, darker transfer than the Eureka.
+Though also fully restored, it used a much duller, darker transfer than the Eureka.